CaribouBlue/google-maps-for-react/README.md

 > The simplest customizable google maps component for react.

-- Try out a live demo of the component [here](https://google-maps-for-react.herokuapp.com)!
+- Try out a live demo of the component [here](https://google-maps-for-react.herokuapp.com)

+- The NPM page can be found [here](https://www.npmjs.com/package/google-maps-for-react)

+- The GitHub page can be found [here]https://github.com/CaribouBlue/google-maps-for-react)

 ## Table of Contents